horker/dataquery/README.md

 You may want to put the definition of the connection string of your database in your `profile.ps1`.

-When you would like to make your own connection string, the `New-DataConnectionString` cmdlet will help.

 Another way to define a connection string is loading `app.config` or `web.config`.
 If you are developing a database application, you have already had such a file.

 To load a configuration file, use the `Register-DataConfiguration` cmdlet.
 This cmdlet will read the file, find the `<configuration><connectionStrings>` and `<configuration><system.data><DbProviderFactories>` sections, and define connection strings (and database provider factories if the latter section exists) according to its contents.
 The cmdlet will safely ignore the other sections in the file.